Hyundai and LG will invest an additional $2B into making batteries at Georgia electric vehicle plant

 Hyundai said in 2022 it would invest $5.5 billion to assemble electric vehicles and batteries on 2,900 acres (1,170 hectares) in the community of Ellabell.

-It's not clear whether the additional investment and jobs announced Thursday mean the Hyundai/LG battery plant will produce more batteries.
-When the joint venture was first announced in May, the companies said they would supply batteries for 300,000 EVs per year — equal to the initial projected production of the adjoining vehicle assembly plant.
+The additional investment and jobs announced Thursday doesn’t mean the Hyundai/ LG battery plant will produce more batteries, Hyundai spokesperson Michael Stewart said.
+The companies still expect the plant to supply enough batteries for 300,000 EVs per year, the same capacity given when the joint venture was first announced in May.

-Hyundai has said the Georgia plant could later expand to build 500,000 vehicles annually.
+“The plant does have the potential to expand depending on market conditions and demand,” Stewart said by email, adding: “Hyundai remains very optimistic about the transition to electric vehicles.”

-It also wasn't clear whether the state of Georgia and local governments were kicking in additional incentives.
-They have already pledged $1.8 billion in tax breaks and other perks.
-It's the largest subsidy package a U.S. state has ever promised an automotive plant, according to Greg LeRoy, executive director Good Jobs First, a group skeptical of subsidies to private companies.
+Hyundai has said the Georgia plant initially plans to produce 300,000 vehicles per year, but it could later expand to build 500,000 annually.

 Landing Hyundai’s first U.S. plant dedicated to EV manufacturing was hailed as the largest economic development project in Georgia’s history when it was first announced last year.
 Since then, suppliers have pledged to invest nearly $2.2 billion and to hire 5,000 people.